aporosoff/Intro-to-Web-Dev/README.txt

 These files and folders will serve as the basis of your first foray into web development.
 This information will be gradually updated over time.

 Before starting, be sure you have a text editor that you can use such as Notepad.
-Below are some recommendations as well:
+Below are some additional recommendations:

 Text Editors